-Sweet Grass has many names, Holy Grass, Mary's Grass, Vanilla Grass, Bluejoint, Buffalo Grass, Zebrovka, Manuka, and Hierochloe odorata.
-It has absorptive phytoremediation qualities and is also used in ceremonies of local Native American tribes along with medical qualities in Eastern Europe.
+Sweet grass has many names: Holy Grass, Mary's Grass, Vanilla Grass, Bluejoint, Buffalo Grass, Zebrovka, Manuka, and Hierochloe odorata.
+It has absorptive phytoremediation qualities and is used in ceremonies of local Native American tribes, as well as for its medical qualities in Eastern Europe.
 It is woven into braids, rugs, and baskets.
-Lay of the land made of Sweet Grass, will begin the growing cycle in summer 2017.
+Lay of the Land, made of sweet grass, began the growing cycle in summer 2017.
 The chain-link fence is a sobering architectural object that indicates private property while alluding to restricted borders that often shape and restrain communities.
-In the fall the Sweet Grass will be harvested as a textile for Jacunski to braid into the fence and onto the ground in a circular, rug-like pattern.
+In the fall the sweet grass will be harvested as a textile for Jacunski to braid into the fence and onto the ground in a circular, rug-like pattern.
 For the exhibition’s opening, she will weave into and hang mirrors in the fence’s negative space.
 Viewers are then invited to walk on the weaving to engage the materials while considering human agency coextensive with social and material transformation.

 This durational ecosystem is site-specific, participatory, and directly addresses the mending of torn social fabrics to provide a meditative place for reflection on our relationship to the land.
 It embodies a call and response between members of communities through shifting perceptions in exchange for repair, healing, and kinship.
 In the spirit of the exhibition, Jacunski uses perceived antagonisms between industrial constraint and the garden’s potential for freedom to offer visitors an opportunity to re-establish a connection to the community of the natural world.

 Institute of Contemporary Art at Maine College of Art